Historical overall timeline

 France entering the 2nd World War

 France entered 2nd World War on September 3rd 1939 by declaring war to Germany after Germany invaded Poland.
 On September 7th France began Saar Offensive but by mid-October the French withdrawn to their start positions.
 On May 10th 1940 Germans started the offensive knowns as Battle of France or the Fall of France.
-On June 10th French government moved to Vichy, followed by thousands of French people.
-Also, many, including General De Gaulle, become refugees in the United Kingdom.
+On June 10th French government moved to Bordeaux (then Vichy), followed by thousands of French people.
+General De Gaulle, with a few persons, left for London.
 On June 23rd Hitler led German parade in occupied Paris.

 General De Gaulle, on June 18th 1940, radioed a message to all French people, calling on them to refuse to surrender and to continue the fight against Germany: it will be the French Resistance, both tormented and painful, that contributed to the Allied victory.

 During the occupation Germans imposed anti-Semitic policy in France.
-Hundreds of thousands of Jews were taken to the concentration camps – Dachau, Auschwitz and others.
+Dozens of thousands of Jews were taken to the concentration camps – Dachau, Auschwitz and others.
 Also, thousands of French patriots were captured and taken to concentration camps.
-Germans imposed the compulsory labor service (STO) forcing hundreds of thousands French workers to participate in German war efforts.
+Germans imposed the compulsory labor service (STO) forcing dozens of thousands French workers to participate in German war efforts.

 France also suffered terrible consequences of the War, global chaos in which Europe was epicenter: movement of people, waves of refugees from Eastern European countries that were occupied by Soviet Union; political, ideological, economic, societal and family upheavals.